 Last month we conducted an informal survey online as well as with our patients: “What frozen shoulder treatments have/had you tried?
 And if you still have frozen shoulder, what are you currently doing for it?”

-Judging from the top 10 frozen shoulder treatments chart, the data is clear that physiotherapy/physical therapy is still the first treatment that’s prescribed.
+Judging from the main 10 conventinal frozen shoulder treatments chart, the data is clear that physiotherapy/physical therapy is still the first treatment that’s prescribed.
 This corroborates what our patients tell us–they first tried physiotherapy.
 Many patients report a worsening of their frozen shoulder following aggressive physical therapy.
+Research studies also indicate that physiotherapy can make frozen shoulder worse.

 So, although it’s often recommended by medical physicians, the clinical and research evidence points to the fact that physical therapy is CONTRAINDICATED for adhesive capsulitis frozen shoulder.
 Read full research article here.
 This is because adhesive capsulitis is an inflammatory mediated disease.
 And the shoulder and neck is thus highly reactive to treatment in which attempts are made to aggressively stretch the deep capsular adhesions.
 Research studies show that, depending on the phase of frozen shoulder a patient is in, physical therapy either does not help or worsens the condition.

-The Trigenics OAT Procedure is a safe, non-surgical manual dissection of frozen shoulder adhesions.
+The MCD (Manual Capsular Dissection) Procedure is a safe, non-surgical manual dissection of frozen shoulder adhesions.
 It has a very high success rate irrespective of how long or how severe the patient’s frozen shoulder condition is.
 That being said, not every patient qualifies for the procedure.
 One of the ways that we’ve maintained our very high success rate is our strict patient qualification process.

 To learn more about various frozen shoulder treatments options and get information that’s specific to your case and your potential underlying conditions, speak with one of our educational directors for a free phone consultation.